philip696/sales_wheel/README.md

 * admin authorization,
 * GPS approval.

-The UI may perform preliminary checks for user experience, but the backend must remain authoritative.
+The frontend may perform preliminary checks for better UX, but the backend remains authoritative.

+---

 ## Prefer Services Over Direct Database Calls